richardkoehler/ecg-features/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit an issue if you find a bug or have a feature request.
+Pull requests are also welcome.